Do You Have To Blow Dry Your Hair After Keratin Treatment

 Furthermore, a brush should be used to assist in the blow-drying process.
 A wooden comb is ideal as it provides a light and basic grip to the hair strands.
 Additionally, aim for low heat settings and medium to high speed when drying your hair.

-Using a flat iron or curler is not recommended, but if absolutely necessary, use a titanium or ceramic flat iron at a low heat setting.
+Using a flat iron or hair curl iron is not recommended, but if absolutely necessary, use a titanium or ceramic flat iron at a low heat setting.

 Excessive heat may damage your hair, so be sure to always use the lowest possible heat setting.